 Invocon on the International Space Station

 IWIS was deployed by astronauts inside the partially completed ISS to collect data on the impulse response of the structure.
 This data is used to verify the structural integrity of the ISS on orbit.
-It will also be used to update models predicting the modal response of the ISS.
-Complete understanding of the resonant modes of the structure will allow effective planning of the re-boost and Reaction Control System (RCS) firing sequences when the Shuttle is docked with the Station.
-Since this data will change as the Station is assembled, it is important to keep this data current with each addition to the Station.
+It has also been used to update models predicting the modal response of the ISS.
+Complete understanding of the resonant modes of the structure allow for effective planning for re-boost events.
+Since this data changed as the Station was assembled, it was important to keep this data current with each addition to the Station.
 The wireless nature of the data acquisition network minimizes the time necessary for deployment and recovery of the system.
-Further, some of the RCS test firings must occur when all airlocks between modules are closed.
+Further, some of the reaction control system (RCS) test firings occurred when all airlocks between modules were closed.
 A wired system would not have the flexibility needed to accommodate mission changes and data acquisition windows of opportunity.

-In 2008 the Japan Aerospace Exploration Agency (JAXA) will launch a module for the ISS that will contain another permanent Invocon system: Micro-gravity Measurement Apparatus (MMA).
+In 2008 the Japan Aerospace Exploration Agency (JAXA) launched a module for the ISS that contained another permanent Invocon system: Micro-gravity Measurement Apparatus (MMA).
 This system is designed to constantly monitor micro-vibrations in the Station that could adversely affect zero-g experiments.
-MMA Qual hardware was delivered in September, 2002.
-Flight Hardware is scheduled for delivery the first quarter of 2003.
+MMA Flight Hardware was delivered in 2003.